DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication

 such that

 as in (\ref{eq:n_rx_noma}).
-Similarly, we reuse the vector of all the decoded symbols in the current time slot for the \acp{TX} up to and including TX$_m$, previously defined for the \ac{SIC} thresholds in Section~\ref{sec:system_model}
+Similarly, we define a vector of the decoded symbols in the current time slot from TX$_1$ up to TX$_m$

 We will now consider the case of decoding the symbol from TX$_j$ in the current time slot after having decoded the symbols of TX$_1$ to TX$_{j-1}$.
-We define the probability of the sample for TX$_j$ after \acs{SIC} being below the threshold $\tau_i^{\mathbf{\hat{s}}_{i-1}}$ given that TX$_j$ transmitted symbol $s_j[0] = x \in \{0,1\}$ as
+We define the probability that the sample for TX$_j$ after \acs{SIC} is below the threshold $\tau_j^{\mathbf{\hat{s}}_{j-1}}$ given that TX$_j$ transmitted symbol $s_j[0] = x \in \{0,1\}$ as

 Using $\mathcal{P}_\mathrm{CDF}(m;\, \lambda) = \sum_{k=0}^{m} \lambda^k\frac{e^{-\lambda}}{k!}$, which denotes the evaluation of the cumulative density function of the Poisson distribution at $m$, we can calculate the conditional probability associated with $P_{j,x}$ when all transmitted symbols $\mathbf{S}$ and the previously decoded symbols $\mathbf{\hat{s}}_{j-1}$ are given, as